 The one common feature between all participants and learners is the knowledge and skill to manage our planet’s finite resources according to sustainable and circular principles while engaging in profitable economic activities.

 Below is a list of topics that may be included in the core curriculum.
 Participants who register as Active are welcome to add topics.
 The final selection will be decided by consensus from all Active participants with input by Observers.

 The Proposed Skills Training Model

-Once all the circular economy foundation course modules have been completed, the course will be available to corporations as part of their company training, NGOs, universities, colleges, and most types of educational institutions for students 16 years and above – a B2B model.
+Once all the circular economy foundation course modules have been completed, the course will be available to anyone as part of company training, NGOs, universities, colleges, and most types of educational institutions for students 16 years and above – a B2B model.
 However, it should be noted that the first version may not be suitable for children under 16 years of age, although developing a version for this age group is part of the overall vision.

 Beginner Stage: The Circular Economy Foundation Course will be available for free, and we would like the course to be made available for free to learners everywhere.
 However, it is only a foundation course designed to provide learners with the basic knowledge and tools of the circular economy.